An Error-Based Approximation Sensing Circuit for Event-Triggered, Low Power Wearable Sensors: Introduction

-In this work, we propose a novel hardware module, named the Polygonal Approximation Sampler (PAS), that can be associated to a regular ADC in order to migrate a sensor to an event-based strategy.
-Conceptually, this module acts as a sample selector, taking as input the regularly acquired samples from the ADC, and generating at the output the minimum set of samples required to reconstruct the signal within a locally bounded error threshold.
-As discussed in Section~\ref{sec:algorithm}, this approach has several benefits over classical strategies, such as level-crossing~\cite{Tang2013}.
-Section~\ref{sec:algorithm} also provides additional context on event-based signal processing, and our contribution to adapt Finite Impulse Response (FIR) filters to this domain.
+In this work, we propose a novel hardware module, named Polygonal Approximation Sampler (PAS), that can be associated with a regular analog-to-digital converter (ADC) in order to migrate a regular sensor to an event-triggered low-power strategy.
+Conceptually, this module acts as a sample selector, taking as input the regularly acquired samples from the ADC, and outputting the minimum set of samples required to reconstruct the signal within a locally bounded error.
+The full technique is discussed in Section~\ref{sec:algorithm}, with additional context on event-based signal processing and our contribution to adapting Finite Impulse Response (FIR) filters to this domain.

+In recent years, we have observed the rise of new event-based sampling techniques, which can be grouped into three areas of work: 1) variations of the level-crossing sampling method \cite{rovere20182,Level_crossing_comparison,Tang2013}, 2) continuous time level-crossing analysis \cite{CT_level_crossing}, or 3) sampling optimization based on compressed sensing \cite{Cmpressed_sensing_matrix}, and subsequent optimization of the used measurement matrix \cite{CS_dynamic_knob}.
+Our approach generalizes the event-based acquisition problem, defining an objective function (in our case, the maximum allowed integral error) and obtaining the relevant events in an adaptive manner.
+This is opposed to the rigid sampling framework imposed by level-crossing, while, at the same time, it remains signal-agnostic, contrary to compressed sensing approaches.